HOME ENTERTAINMENT - MODEL 'C' Set

 Circa: March 1922

-Comment: The 'C' set is probably the first popular Marconi broadcast receiver in Canada..
+Comment: The 'C' set was probably the first popular Marconi broadcast receiver in Canada..

 CLICK ON ANY THUMBNAIL TO ENLARGE